-A non-refundable application fee of \$25.00 for all minor development and \$50.00 for all new construction or substantial improvements shall be paid to the Town and a copy of a receipt for the same shall accompany the application.

-An additional fee may be charged if the Code Enforcement Officer, Planning Board, and/or the Board of Appeals needs the assistance of a professional engineer or other expert.
-The expert's fee shall be paid in full by the applicant within 10 days after the town submits a bill to the applicant.
-Failure to pay the bill shall constitute a violation of the ordinance and be grounds for the issuance of a stop work order.
-An expert shall not be hired by the municipality at the expense of an applicant until the applicant has either consented to such hiring in writing or been given an opportunity to be heard on the subject.
-An applicant who is dissatisfied with a decision to hire expert assistance may appeal that decision to the Board of Appeals.
+- A. An application fee as established in the City's Cost Recovery Ordinance shall be paid to the Finance Department, and a copy of a receipt for the same shall accompany the application.
+Any application reviews, either by City staff or other professionals retained by the City, shall be conducted in accordance with the provisions of the Cost Recovery Ordinance. - B. An additional fee may be charged if the Code Enforcement Officer, Planning Board, and/or Board of Appeals need the assistance of a professional engineer or other expert.
+The applicant shall pay the expert's fee shall be paid in full by the applicant within 10 days after the City submits a bill to the applicant.
+Failure to pay the bill shall constitute a violation of the chapter and be grounds for the issuance of a stop-work order.
+An expert shall not be hired by the municipality at the expense of an applicant until the applicant has either consented to such hiring in writing or has been given an opportunity to be heard on the subject.
+An applicant who is dissatisfied with the decision to hire expert assistance may appeal that decision to the Board of Appeals.